apache/paimon/docs/content/how-to/creating-catalogs.md

 {{< tab "Flink" >}}

-The following Flink SQL registers and uses a Table Store catalog named `my_catalog`.
+The following Flink SQL registers and uses a Paimon catalog named `my_catalog`.
 Metadata and table files are stored under `hdfs://path/to/warehouse`.

 ```sql
 CREATE CATALOG my_catalog WITH (